 "Of course not."
 His expression is tight, and he rubs at his eyes, which are dark rimmed and bloodshot.
 "But I did not have to stay."

 "You were hardly in any shape to attend a launch."

 "Do you seek to give me an out, Christine?
 To free me from this burden of guilt.
 I let him die.
 My friend is dead, and I might have prevented that."

 "What do you want me to say?"
 She gets up and closes the door.
-His voice is rising and she is worried the others will hear them.
+His voice is rising and she's worried the others will hear them.

-But now he is saying nothing.
+But now he's saying nothing.
 He seems to have sunk into himself.
-Stares at the floor and does not move.
+Stares at the floor and doesn't move.

 The doctor in her comes out.
 The nurse who once cared how he looked.
 "You're exhausted."